Kris Jenner Net Worth: How Much Does The Kardashian Manager Make Off Her Kids?

 Jenner has brought in a lot of money over the years through working with her children on their various projects and business deals.

-According to Earn The Necklace, Kris brought in the most money with Khloe & Lamar, at $17.7 million, $13.5 million for Kourtney and Kim Take New York, $10.1 million for The Talk, $8.8 million for Kourtney and Kim Take Miami, and $7.8 million for Keeping Up With The Kardashians.
+According to Earn The Necklace, Kris brought in the most money with Khloe & Lamar, at $17.7 million, $13.5 million for Kourtney and Kim Take New York, $10.1 million for The Talk, $8.8 million for Kourtney and Kim Take Miami and $7.8 million for Keeping Up With The Kardashians.

 I’m so excited to be on the cover of @dujourmedia, photographed by the incredible @TerryRichardson!!
 Go to DuJour.com for my exclusive interview and more photos from the shoot.
 Thank you @Gilt @jasonbinn #DuJour #TerryRichardson